Stéphane Valeri

+Early life and education

-While growing up Valeri attended two high schools (Lycée Albert Prime, and Lycée Masséna), as well as the European School of Management in Berlin.
+While growing up Valeri attended two high schools (Lycée Albert Prime, and Lycée Masséna), as well as the European School of Management in East Berlin.

+Career

 Valeri previously served as executive assistant for SBM's Sales-Marketing department, but transferred a year late to the Advertising-Promotions department.

 Following his departure from SBM, Valeri founded Monaco-based communications group PROMOCOM.
 After twenty-one years as Deputy Chairman (1988–2009), Valeri resigned from his position and entered public service.
 Outside of politics, Valeri serves on the board of directors for the Prince Albert II of Monaco Foundation.

 In 1999, Prince Rainier III awarded him with the Order of Saint-Charles.
 In 2012, Valeri was appointed to the French Legion of Honour.
 On 25 January 2013 Valeri's French country home in Peille was damaged by an arsonist.
 Valeri filed an official complaint the following day.

 After winning the 2018 general election, Valeri once again became president of the National Council.
 He did not stand in the 2023 general election and was succeeded as president by Brigitte Boccone-Pagès.